 Embedded in this case study are three Cool Tools that community foundations can access via the click of a mouse: Milwaukee’s “Good to Great” strategic plan Criteria for selecting leadership projects Metrics used to assess the Foundation’s leadership efforts Read the case study to learn more about: Building a board for leadership Operating from a values base Aligning staff Engaging donors and other co-investors Funding community leadership Increasing impact

 This article, based on interviews with leaders of 10 family foundations, investigates the impact of geographic dispersion on governance, administration, decision making, and grantmaking activities.
 The greatest challenges for family foundations with dispersed boards involve assembling an appropriate staff, ensuring strong communication between staff and board members, and focusing the organization’s mission.
 Maintaining family board member interest in the foundation’s geographic area and bridging and strengthening ties between generations were also concerns.
 In order to maintain family legacies, all case-study foundations found unique ways to overcome challenges and were deliberate in ensuring that board members stayed actively engaged in the Read more

-In principle, the role of the foundation board does not differ from that of other nonprofit boards, but foundation boards do have specific challenges, which we address here.
 A grantmaking foundation is a charitable tax-exempt organization whose primary function is to distribute funds for charitable purposes.
 Private foundations are typically formed by individuals, families, or corporations.
-Regardless of whose generosity is benefiting worthy causes, a foundation needs a governing board (or a board of trustees as foundation board members usually are called) because it is structured as a tax-exempt organization.
+Regardless of whose generosity is benefiting worthy causes, a foundation needs a governing board (or a board of trustees as foundation board members often are called) because it is structured as a tax-exempt organization.
+In principle, the role of the foundation board does not differ from that of other nonprofit boards, but foundation boards have specific challenges.